Gülçiçek Hatun

-The son of Gülçiçek Hatun, Ottoman Sultan Bayezid I.

 Biography

-According to a tradition, Gülçiçek was a concubine of Aslan Bey, one of the Princes of the Anatolian Muslim Principality of Karasids.
+According to a tradition, Gülçiçek was a concubine of Aclan Bey, one of the Karasid princes.
 She was captured when Orhan conquered the principality (c.
 1344) and placed in the Sultan's harem.
+However, modern historians do not accept this claim.
+It is believed that the wife of Aclan Bey and Murad’s concubine were two separate women.
 Around 1359, when Orhan's son Murad had reached adulthood, she became his concubine.

-She gave birth to Murad two sons, Bayezid I and Yahşi Bey.
+She bore Murad two sons, Bayezid I and Yahşi Bey.
 She appointed her son Yahşi as trustee for an endowment deed she made for a Dervish Monastery.
 In her lifetime she established a religious and charitable foundation which demonstrated her Muslim piety publicly.
 With its revenues she built a mosque, the first Ottoman concubine to build one, and a tomb in Bursa where she was buried when she died, around 1400.